rdwnrvldi/rdwnrvldi/README.md

 # Hi there, I'm Muhamad Ridwan Rivaldi- aka rdwnrvldi 👋

 ## About me:

-- 🌱 I’m currently learning Flutter
+- 🌱 I am currently focused on becoming a graphic designer
 - 🤔 I’m looking for suggest for Rust Project Ideas
 - 💬 Ask me about anything
 - 📫 How to reach me: ridwanrivaldi17@gmail.com